City Comparison

 Schools

-Centreville leads on school quality with a 84% average pass rate (rated Strong) compared to 82% in Springfield.
-Top schools in Centreville include Centreville High School and Westfield High School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Centreville has a 84% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Centreville include Centreville High School and Westfield High School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Centreville schools | See Springfield schools

 Centreville